webchick/webchick.tech/cltkm5h1q00000al87qrs9w3z.md

 * there's a finite number of hours in a day

-* there's a finite amount of energy you possess (zeven when fully loaded up on caffeinated beverages)
+* there's a finite amount of energy you possess (even when fully loaded up on caffeinated beverages)

 * there's a finite amount of context-switching your poor brain can handle